Moealsir/clone_repo/README.md

 This script allows you to select and clone your GitHub repositories.
 It uses Whiptail for a user-friendly interface and is designed to be easy to use, Also use your token for authentication.

+## News
+#### !!Run script using `sudo` to avoid permission issues.!! <br>

+	- Added a new feature to modify token without re-running the script.
+	- Added a new feature to modify username without re-running the script.

 ## Prerequisites

 Before using this script, make sure you have the following: